Set up Environment for OroPlatform Based Application with Docker and Symfony Server

 Make sure that all the application services are up and healthy with docker-compose ps.
 There should be a redis service in the list.

-An exception occured while establishing a connection to figure out your platform version
+An exception occurred while establishing a connection to figure out your platform version